 - are term papers, dissertations, university writing assignments, outlines of lesson or unit plans, lists of ideas, or reviews of literature;

 - promote a commercial product such as materials, books, software, or professional services;

-- The main body of your manuscript should be no more than 2,000 words.
-References, captions, sidebars, figures, and other supplementary text are not included in the word count.
+- Figures, photos, and other graphics must be uploaded as separate files during the submission process (see Supplemental Materials section).
+Manuscript Central will convert all of the elements into a PDF for our reviewers.
+The main body of your manuscript should be approximately 2,000 words.
+References, captions, and other supplementary text are not included in the word count.

 - A 200-word abstract should accompany your submission.

 - References and resources lists should be alphabetized by author and limited to current, readily available items.
 Cite only the most germane references (try to limit your references to no more than 10).
 Provide a page number for any direct quote.
 See previous issues of The Science Teacher for reference format.

 Connecting to the Next Generation Science Standards (NGSS Lead States 2013)

 - We encourage you to demonstrate how your manuscript aligns with the Next Generation Science Standards (NGSS Lead States, 2013) if applicable.
 If your state hasn't yet adopted the NGSS, please visit www.nextgenscience.org to familiarize yourself with the document and see how your manuscript correlates with the Science and Engineering Practices, Disciplinary Core Ideas, and Cross Cutting Concepts.